-Floods, described as the overflow of water on a particular region that is normally dry due to heavy rainfall or other weather related events by Doswell III.
-94% of all hazard related economic damages are caused by floods, thus providing an incentive to look into it.
+Floods, described as the overflow of water in a particular region that is normally dry due to heavy rainfall or other weather-related events by Doswell III.
+94% of all hazard-related economic damages are caused by floods, thus providing an incentive to look into it.

 Narok county, specifically Narok town is a town that is located within an escarpment with a permanent river (Enkare Narok River) that runs through it, which has two temporary distributaries that have their mouth at the Enkare Narok River.
 The town’s vulnerability is such that in a period of 5 years (2010-2015) floods have led to the death of 88 people, displaced 62 families, caused 29 serious injuries and has led to 3 missing people.
 The town has also suffered economic losses as the floods render the highway impassable, which has led to the decline in international tourists visiting the Mara and Hell’s gate.